Teddy-Zhu/usbwatch-rs/README.md

 ## 📄 Licence

-This project is licensed under the Apache 2.0 Licence - see the [LICENCE](LICENCE) file for details.
+This project is licensed under the Apache 2.0 Licence - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Related Projects